Architecture

 Fireproof supports end-to-end encryption of data to ensure that it remains secure while in transit and at rest.

 Fireproof uses end-to-end encryption of data at the block level with a shared symmetric secret key.
 Encrypted blocks are AES-GCM encrypted with either a 128-bit or 256-bit key.
 The shape of the encrypted graph cannot be easily determined since the links inside each block link to the unencrypted block addresses.
-Decryption of the entire proof is required before any read operations can be performed on the database.
+Decryption of the entire proof is required before any read operations can be performed on the ledger.
 Users must be mindful not to leak unencrypted blocks and generate secure shared secrets for encryption.
 More advanced encryption workflows can be built on top of Fireproof’s default encryption, such as wrapping graphs in more than one layer of encryption to share a key with a data provider that can replicate data but not read it.

 In addition to end-to-end encryption, Fireproof also supports advanced encryption workflows such as re-encryption of content for end users using smart contracts like MedusaNet.
 This allows for secure sharing of data without having to share keys.